 • Peang Prai Restaurant

-• Krua Maireab (near Kathu Waterfall)
+• Krua Maireab (near Kathu Waterfall and now closed)

 • Andaman Viewpoint - 360 Degree Coffee (just off the island, over the Sarasin bridge)